-Johns Hopkins University accepts 15 students per year to the Amgen Scholars U.S. Program, an undergraduate summer research program in science and biotechnology.
+Johns Hopkins University accepts approximately 10 students per year to the Amgen Scholars U.S. Program, an undergraduate summer research experience in science and biotechnology.
 The Amgen Scholars Program is hosted by universities around the world and aims to provide undergraduates with the opportunity to engage in hands-on research.
-The Amgen Scholars selected will receive a competitive summer stipend and be housed near the Hopkins campus, in a research community with other summer researchers.
-They will also attend the annual Amgen Scholars U.S. Symposium in the summer of of 2022.

 During the 10-week program, students will work full-time on independent research projects under the guidance of a Hopkins faculty member, where they will have the opportunity to conduct research, analyze data, network with their peers, and build a faculty-mentor relationship.
-In addition, selected scholars will participate in the weekly research workshops hosted by the Dean’s Office for the Krieger School of Arts and Sciences.
-These workshops focus on professionalization and graduate school admission.
-There are also a number of community-building activities throughout the summer.
-This is an intensive residential research opportunity.
+As part of the application process students are asked to identify potential mentors from the departments/field below.
+For a non-exhaustive list of potential mentors from these departments click here.

 - U.S. citizens or U.S. permanent residents

 - Undergraduate enrolled in accredited four-year college or university in the United States, Puerto Rico or other U.S. territories

 - Sophomores (with four quarters or three semesters of college experience), juniors, or non-graduating seniors (who are returning in the fall to continue undergraduate studies)

 - A cumulative grade point average of 3.2 or above